transcom/mymove/README.md

 * `make db_dev_reset`: Destroys your database container.
 Useful if you want to start from scratch.
 * `make db_dev_migrate`: Applies database migrations against your running database container.

-#### Migrations
+#### Migrations (WORK IN PROGRESS)

 If you need to change the datata base schema, you'll need to write a migration.
-Migrations are handled by [Flyway](https://flywaydb.org), though we've added some wrappers around it.

 Creating a migration:

-1. Use `bin/db-generate-migration $NAME` to create a new migration file.
-You should supply a descriptive name, such as "create_users_table" or "add_description_column_to_user".
-1. Edit the file that was created in the previous step, and write the appropriate SQL to make the needed changes.
-1. Use `make db_dev_migrate` to apply the migration and test your changes.
+_*TBD* It looks like we'll be using [Pop](https://github.com/markbates/pop), this section will need to be updated when we set it up._

 Running migrations: